Project

 RFE: mod_redirect exact-match map: simple (non-RE) redirection

-Added by mkoloberdin almost 15 years ago.
-Updated over 2 years ago.
+Added by mkoloberdin over 15 years ago.
+Updated about 3 years ago.

 Status: